rabanilab/UTR-Seq/README.md

 ## Example data

-The package that you downloaded includes an example for using the UTR-Seq package.
+The package that you downloaded includes an example for using with the UTR-Seq package.

 There are 4 files in the example directory: a set of reporter sequences, RNA-Seq counts for those reporters, a set of test sequences and a test of background